 Foundation for Australian Literary Studies Board of Directors

 His love of literature goes back to his earliest days, fuelled by parents who loved to read and travel.
-He wrote his first story at 5 on his dad's old typewriter, and is now the author of five novels, including The Abrupt Physics of Dying (Orenda Books, 2015), which was shortlisted for the CWA New Blood Dagger.
-His latest novel Turbulent Wake, was named by several UK book sites as their Book of the Year for 2019.
-His sixth novel, 7, is due out in 2021.
-Paul lives in Townsville with his wife Heidi.
+He wrote his first story at 5 on his dad's old typewriter, and is now the author of six novels, including The Abrupt Physics of Dying, set in Yemen during the 1994 civil war, which was shortlisted for the CWA New Blood Dagger.
+His fifth novel Turbulent Wake, was named by several UK book sites as their Book of the Year for 2019.
+His latest work, The Forcing, a climate change thriller, was released 2023.
+Paul lives in Perth with his wife Heidi.

-Professor Sandra Harding AO, took up her appointment as Vice Chancellor and President of James Cook University in January 2007.
-In this role, she is responsible for ensuring clear and effective leadership and management of the University across all operating sites, including campuses in Cairns, Singapore and Townsville.
+Professor Simon Biggs commenced his appointment as Vice Chancellor and President of James Cook University Australia in February 2022.
+He is responsible for ensuring clear and effective leadership and management of the University across all operating sites, including campuses in Cairns, Townsville and Singapore.

 BCom JCU, FCPA, FAICD, FAIM

-Ms Tricia Brand is the Deputy Vice Chancellor, Services and Resources Division at James Cook University and a member of the University Executive and the Vice Chancellor’s Advisory Committee.
+Ms Tricia Brand is the Deputy Vice Chancellor, Services and Resources Division at James Cook University and a member of the University Executive.

-Tricia heads a Division that is responsible for the University’s Financial and Business Services, Planning, Performance and Analytics, Estate, Human Resources, Technology Solutions, the Discovery Rise Development, retail and commercial developments, Workplace Health and Safety and Student Accommodation.
+Tricia heads a Division that is responsible for the University’s Estate, Human Resources, Technology Solutions, Marketing, Future Students and Admissions, the TropiQ Development, retail and commercial developments, Work Health and Safety and Student Accommodation.

 Tricia is a Director of a number of companies, including: